 Understanding Support Needs

 A shoe's support level depends on several factors - its geometric design, how wide the base is, how firm the foam feels, and whether it includes internal stabilizing features.
 Running shoes come in three support categories: neutral, stability, and motion control.
 Most shoes we review are neutral, with some offering added stability features - these work well for the majority of runners.
 Motion control shoes are specifically designed for runners with significant overpronation or oversupination issues.
-If you fall into this category, consult a podiatrist for personalized shoe recommendations.
+If you fall into this category, we recommend consulting a podiatrist for personalized shoe recommendations.

 The level of arch support built into a shoe can help with pronation issues.